mjmrivera/mjmrivera.github.io/index.md

 - What subjects did you like least?
 Why?
 	- Nothing.
 Each subject/course has their own value(s)

-## Career goals FAQs
+## Career goals and Education FAQs
 - "What are your educational goals?"
 	- CCIE
 	- BS in Computer Science
 	- MBA
-- "Why are you interested in this position?"
+- "Why are you interested in the above positions?"
-	- I believe it is a good mutual fit; I can get a lot of experience from this position and I can offer a lot of value to the company thanks to my passion for technology and aforementioned certifications and experience.
+	- I believe it is a good mutual fit; I can get a lot of experience and I can offer a lot of value to the company thanks to my passion for technology and aforementioned certifications and experience.

 ## Personality FAQs
 - What do you like to do outside of work?